carlosperate/docker-qemu-rpi-os/README.md

-# Docker Raspberry Pi OS QEMU
+# Docker Raspberry Pi OS for Arm Virtualised with QEMU

-Docker images with Raspberry Pi OS for armhf running on QEMU.
+Docker images with Raspberry Pi OS for armhf runnning inside a QEMU virtual machine.

 These images are built on top of the fantastic [dockerpi](https://github.com/lukechilds/dockerpi) project, all credit for